tdeekens/flopflip/readme.md

   - The `adapter` will receive `onFlagsStateChange` and `onStatusStateChange` will should be invoked accordingly to notify `react-broadcast` and `react-redux` about flag and status changes
+  - Different adapters allow for different configurations.
+The `@flopflip/launchdarkly-adapter` accepts:
+    - `clientOptions`: additional options to be passed to the unterlying SDK
+    - `subscribeToFlagChanges`: defaulting to `true` to disable real-time updates to flags once initially fetched
+    - `throwOnInitializationFailure`: defaulting to `false` to indicate if the adapter just rethrow an error during initialization
 - The `shouldDeferAdapterConfiguration` prop can be used to defer the initial configuration the `adapter`.
 This might be helpful for cases in which you want to wait for e.g. the `key` to be present within your root component and you do